History of the Portland Police Bureau: Mark Kruger

 Sgt.
 Mark Kruger was revealed to have pepper sprayed Beth English, the KPTV cameraperson, in the 2002 protest.
 After documented aggression against English and another woman the following year, friends began to speak out against him, stating he had been collecting Nazi memorabilia in the early 1980s and that they would drive through the city, yelling racist and homophobic statements at people.
 The PPB defended Kruger.
 PPB spokesperson Brian Schmautz said "If he's a Nazi, then I'm Saddam Hussein".
 The city attorney's office tried to quash the Nazi details in a lawsuit, stating it violated Kruger's free-speech and privacy rights.

 In 2000, Kruger placed a shrine to Nazi soldiers on public park property at Rocky Butte.
 When Kruger's past was discovered during the 2003 lawsuits, Kruger removed the shrine.
 The shrine was stored in the city attorney's office by then-deputy Tracy Reeve, preventing their discovery during the lawsuits.
 Kruger remained on the force and was promoted to captain in 2009.
 Kruger admitted to wearing Nazi uniforms, explaining that he was a history buff, but denied ever engaging in racist activities or holding Nazi beliefs.
 In 2010, the shrine's existence was discovered in an internal affairs investigation ordered by commissioner Dan Saltzman.
 Kruger was disciplined and suspended for two weeks, but was not demoted or fired.
 Kruger continued to state that he was a history buff, not a Nazi.
 He remained on the force until his retirement.

 In a May 2013 investigation of Kruger, assistant police chief Eric Hendricks discouraged Kruger from appearing before the Performance Review Board to defend himself in a retaliation case.
 Hendricks was also in charge of internal affairs and police professional standards.
-A review found that Hendricks didn't violate any rule, but that his actions were contrary to the process; Hendricks announced his retirement when the review was opened.
+A review found that Hendricks had not violated any rule, but that his actions were contrary to the process; Hendricks announced his retirement when the review was opened.

 In July 2013, Kruger received a "We Are Portland" award from the Portland Office of Equity and Human Rights (EHR).
 The director of EHR asked Kruger to not attend the public ceremony and to instead receive the award later; the director apologized for this, recognizing Kruger's "current work and dedication to our city's immigrant and refugee community".
-The EHR said they weren't aware of investigations into Kruger.
+The EHR said they were unaware of investigations into Kruger.

 I am writing to affirm that I consider you to be a competent and valuable member of the Portland Police Bureau.
 Your skills and talents as a Critical Incident Commander and ability to connect with the community are outstanding.